canonical/k8s-snap/docs/src/snap/howto/2-node-ha.md

-# 2-Node Active-Active HA using Dqlite
+# 2-Node Active-Active High-Availability using Dqlite

 ## Rationale

-High availability is a mandatory requirement for most production-grade Kubernetes deployments, usually implying three or more nodes.
+High availability (HA) is a mandatory requirement for most production-grade Kubernetes deployments, usually implying three or more nodes.

-However, 2-node HA clusters are desired in some situations due to cost saving and operational efficiency considerations.
+2-node HA clusters are sometimes preferred for cost savings and operational efficiency considerations.
 Follow this guide to learn how Canonical Kubernetes can achieve high availability with just two nodes while using the default datastore, Dqlite.

 Dqlite cannot achieve Raft quorum with less than three nodes.
 This means that Dqlite will not be able to replicate data and the secondaries will simply forward the queries to the primary node.

-In the event of a node failure, the database will have to be recovered by following the steps outlined in the [Dqlite recovery guide].
+In the event of a node failure, database recovery will require following the steps in the [Dqlite recovery guide].

 ## Proposed solution

-Since Dqlite data replication is not available in this situation, we propose using synchronous block level replication through DRBD.
+Since Dqlite data replication is not available in this situation, we propose using synchronous block level replication through [Distributed Replicated Block Device] (DRBD).

 The cluster monitoring and failover process will be handled by Pacemaker and Corosync.
-In the event of a node failure, the DRBD volume will be mounted on the replica, which can then access the most recent version of the Dqlite database.
+After a node failure, the DRBD volume will be mounted on the standby node, allowing access to the latest Dqlite database version.

 Additional recovery steps are automated and invoked through Pacemaker.

 ## Alternatives

 Another possible approach is to use PostgreSQL with Kine and logical replication.
 However, it is outside the scope of this document.

 See the [external datastore guide] for more information on how Canonical Kubernetes can be configured to use other datastores.